 The Sakhalin Husky is by far the rarest Japanese dog breed in the world today.
-They are nearly extinct.
-In 2011, there were only two known purebred Sakhalin Huskies recorded in Japan.
+In fact, they are nearly extinct.
+By 2011, there were only two known purebred Sakhalin Huskies recorded in Japan.
 However, there is an unknown number of this breed still living on the Sakhalin Island.

-This breed first became known because of the infamous Japanese research expedition to Antartica in 1958.
+This breed first became internationally known due to the infamous Japanese research expedition to Antartica in 1958.
 An emergency evacuation was made, which left 15 huskies behind with the intention of coming back.
 Weather conditions became too bad and the rescue never happened.

-After a year, a new expedition arrived and found two of the dogs still alive.
+After a full year, a new expedition arrived and found two of the dogs still alive.
 Today, Taro and Jiro are national heroes in the country of Japan.
-In fact, these dogs are featured on monuments and statues all over Japan.
+As a matter of fact, these dogs are featured on monuments and statues all over Japan.

 Sakhalin Husky Temperament

-RECOMMENDED: Sakhalin Husky – All About the Antartica Sled Dogs
+READ MORE: Sakhalin Husky – Sled Dogs of Antartica

 12. Ryukyu Inu